Capanoğlu Süleyman Bey

 As a member of the family, he was involved in their Feud with the Canikli, which he handled well.
-He helped Istanbul by providing food and soldiers from the family army, and in 1790 led 4000 soldiers to the front.
+He helped Constantinople by providing food and soldiers from the family army, and in 1790 led 4000 soldiers to the front.
 He contributed to the development of his native Yozgat, expanding the family's mosque and building over 60 shops.
 He was among the prominent signatories of the Charter of Alliance.

 Biography

 He was the son of Çapanoğlu Ahmed Pasha, himself the son the Turkmen Ömer Ağa (died 1704), son of Çapar Ömer Ağa, the founder of the dynasty.